Omaha

 Energy Reduction Goal

-Omaha’s Master Plan establishes a goal to reduce energy use per capita 20% between 2010 and 2020 and then 20% every ten years thereafter.
+Omaha’s Master Plan establishes a goal to reduce energy use per capita by 20% between 2010 and 2020 and then 20% every ten years thereafter.

 Renewable Energy Goal